 Givewith’s founder Paul Polizzotto has created Social Value Economics, a model that addresses this challenge while creating a tremendous advantage for businesses.

 Increased value for corporate sellers.
 Increased value for corporate buyers.
 And a real, demonstrable impact on society.
 These are the pillars of Social Value Economics.
 This is more than just a boost to corporate or brand reputation, as valuable as this can be.
+The Social Value Economics platform provides a unique online tool that makes business transactions work harder, creating more value for sellers and buyers.
 Transactions that leverage Social Value Economics bring concrete, bottom-line business advantages to both parties.

 Ensuring access to clean air and water, to equitable housing, healthcare, education and justice.
 Reversing environmental degradation.
 These are just some of the UN’s Sustainable Development Goals, which are fundamental to creating a future where society can thrive.
 Achieving these goals by 2030, requires an investment of $5-$7 trillion per year, but the total resources directed to social causes adds up to $3.7 trillion annually.
 It’s a huge figure, but it’s nowhere near enough.